Templates

 Importance of a whistleblowing policy: While the goal is to ensure that your business meets every available legal, ethical, and social standard, there may come a time when your organisation needs to deal with a whistleblowing report.
 Given the potential reputational and legal fallout, a whistleblower report can often go hand in hand with panic.
 Never fear, as our whistleblowing policy template is to hand to help your business with compliance.
 Find out more by reading this comprehensive guide.

 Content: This whistleblowing policy template can be used to outline how your organisation intends to respond to reports that constitute whistleblowing.
 The whistleblowing policy template includes information on who staff can report their concerns to, alongside explaining what types of reports are likely to constitute whistleblowing.
-A whistleblowing policy will confirm the instances whereby a whistleblower is protected under UK law, and instances whereby the whistleblower may fail to secure legal protections.
+A whistleblowing policy will confirm the instances in which a whistleblower is protected under UK law, and instances in which the whistleblower may fail to secure legal protections.

 Check out the guidance outlined on the government's website for more information about whistleblowing.